 Experts say you should opt for something somewhat plain for professional purposes.
 If you have an office with a desk that sits across from a neutral wall, you’re a step ahead.
 If not, choose an area that’s free of clutter and keeps the focus on you.

 Check the lighting.

 Tempted to take a video meeting outside or next to a bright window?
 Make sure to do a test run ahead of time to ensure you aren’t washed out by bold natural lighting.
-Similarly, if your home office space is too dark, you will appear in shadows.
+Similarly, if your home office space is too dark, you will appear in shadow.
 Place a lamp behind your camera or invest in an inexpensive ring light to ensure a good picture.

 If you’re unable to position your camera to have a neutral background, use the blurred background feature to help the viewer focus more on you and less on the background.
-Don’t forget to lock the door if you’re working in an office, or alert family members that you’re hopping on a call so they don’t walk in the background.
+Don’t forget to lock the door if you’re working in an office, or alert family members that you’re hopping on a call so they don’t walk into the background.

 Use virtual backgrounds – but choose wisely.